Jorge-Hoyos/certifications/aws/associate-level/developer/notes/introduction-to-serverless-computing.md

 - It has to be enabled for a stage
 - It has a TTL in seconds
 - Checks if the request is cached or not
-  - if it is returns the resposne
+  - if it is returns the response
   - if not goes to the service for the response

 ### **Same origin policy**

-- Web browser permits scripts contained in a first web page to access data in a second web page, but only if both web pages hace the same origin
+- Web browser permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin
 - Prevent cross-site scripting (XSS) attack
 - Enforced by web browsers
 - Ignored by tools like postman and curl